geudde/attic-chest/pages/03.season-2/11.meeting-23/04.dowry/docs.md

 And stretched an eager hand to seize the store,
 Pandora raised the top, when out there flew
 Evil, and miseries, a horrid crew;
-O’er earth and ocean they like lightning bound
+O’er Earth and ocean they like lightning bound
-And earth and ocean quickly they surround;
+And Earth and ocean quickly they surround;
 Pandora wondered at the dismal view,
 And closed the vase, lest hope should fly out too;
 This, then, is what we have gained in evil hour